sergeylukin/sergeylukin.github.com/_posts/2013-12-29-styling-first-n-html-elements.md

 Now the real stuff
 ------------------

-However, in the end of spec, there is this note:
+In the end of [spec](http://www.w3.org/TR/css3-selectors/#nth-child-pseudo), there is this note:

 > The value *a* can be negative, but only the positive values of *a*n+*b*, for n≥0,
 > may represent an element in the document tree.

-What this means is that if we pass `-1n+3` or shorter `-n+3` following iteration starting with `n = 0` will happen:
+What this means is that if we pass `-1n+3` or shorter `-n+3` following iteration will happen:

-1. `-1 * 0 + 3` equals 3 and so third element will be returned
+1. `-1 * 0 + 3` equals 3 and so third element will be selected
-2. `-1 * 1 + 3` equals 2 and so second element will be returned
+2. `-1 * 1 + 3` equals 2 and so second element will be selected
-3. `-1 * 2 + 3` equals 1 and so first element will be returned
+3. `-1 * 2 + 3` equals 1 and so first element will be selected
 4. `-1 * 3 + 3` equals 0 and so selector will stop as there is no element with
   index `0`